Adamsbeef/Notekeeper/README.md

 # Notekeeper
-This is a Notekeeper project app with Jim Wilson
+This is a Notekeeper project app with Jim Wilson's android development course